Enjoy 33% off during the Holidays — annual subscription for $108 CAD

 In the BMD Cards, the name Joseph is often represented by the letter “J.”, as is the case here for Albertine’s father.

-To browse this register, we must first make our way to the Drouin Collection Records.
+To view this register, we begin by navigating to the Drouin Collection.

 This means that the first image in the folder will contain the first events recorded during that year, which are usually the ones from January.
 Similarly, the last few images in the folder will hold the records from the end of the year.